j-akeeb/jakeebs-mods/README.md

   allows you to export your team as a txt or copy it to the clipboard by pressing I in the party screen.
 - labyrinthStepIncreaser.rb (requires 0000.injection.rb, 9999.lateloader.rb)
   makes the maximum steps in Zorrailyn Labyrinth 5x the original. (because who wants to take multiple trips)
-- darkGardevoir.rb (requires darkGardevoir folder)
+- darkGardevoir.rb (depends on 0000.textures.rb, requires darkGardevoir folder)
   adds a Dark Gardevoir form as well as a Mega Evolution accessible by using a Dusk Stone on a female Kirlia.
 Uses the regular Gardevoirite. (mega back sprite made by The 11th Dimension on RebornEvo!)